 When pub gets a remote package,

-it downloads it into a single system cache directory maintained by pub.
+it downloads it into a single system cache directory maintained by

+pub.
 On Mac and Linux, this directory defaults to

-On Windows, it goes in
+On Windows, the file lives in

 You can specify a different location using the